Television in India: Broadcast cable and satellite television

 With the launch of the Tamil Sun TV in 1993, South India saw the birth of its first private television channel.
-With a network comprising more than 20 channels in various South Indian languages, Sun TV network recently launched a DTH service and its channels are now available in several countries outside India.
+With a network comprising more than 20 channels in various South India languages, Sun TV network recently launched a DTH service and its channels are now available in several countries outside India.
 Following Sun TV, several television channels sprung up in the south.
-Among these are the Tamil channel Raj Television (1993) and the Malayalam channel Asianet launched in 1993 from Asianet Communications.
-Asianet was later acquired by Star India, now Disney Star.
-Asianet cable network and Asianet broadband is from Asianet Communication Ltd. These three networks and their channels today take up most of the broadcasting space in South India.
+Among these are the Tamil channel Raj TV (1993) and the Malayalam channel Asianet launched in 1993 from Asianet Communications, which was later acquired by Disney Star.
+Asianet Cable Network and Asianet Broadband were from Asianet Communication Ltd. These three networks and their channels today take up most of the broadcasting space in South India.
 In 1994, industrialist N. P. V. Ramasamy Udayar launched a Tamil channel called GEC (Golden Eagle Communication), which was later acquired by Vijay Mallya and renamed as Vijay TV.
-In Telugu, Telugu daily newspaper Eenadu started its own channel called ETV in 1995 later diversified into other Indian languages.
-The same year, another Telugu channel called Gemini TV was launched which was later acquired by the Sun Group in 1998.
+In Telugu, Telugu daily newspaper Eenadu started its television division called ETV Network in 1995 and later diversified into other Indian languages.
+The same year, another Telugu channel called Gemini TV was launched which was later acquired by the Sun TV Network in 1998.

-Throughout the 1990s, along with a multitude of Hindi-language channels, several regional and English language channels flourished all over India.
-By 2001, international channels HBO and History Channel started providing service.
-In 1999–2003, other international channels such as Nickelodeon, Cartoon Network, VH1, Disney and Toon Disney entered the market.
-Starting in 2003, there has been an explosion of news channels in various languages; the most notable among them are NDTV, CNN-News18, Times Now and Aaj Tak.
+Throughout the 1990s, along with a multitude of Hindi-language channels, several regional and English-language channels flourished all over India.
+By 2001, international channels HBO and The History Channel started providing service.
+In 1995–2003, other international channels such as Cartoon Network, Nickelodeon, VH1 and Toon Disney entered the market.
+Starting in 2003, there has been an explosion of news channels in various languages; the most notable among them are NDTV 24x7, NDTV India, CNN-News18, Times Now and Aaj Tak.

 Conditional Access System

-CAS or conditional access system is a digital mode of transmitting TV channels through a set-top box (STB).
+CAS, or conditional access system, is a digital mode of transmitting TV channels through a set-top box (STB).
 The transmission signals are encrypted and viewers need to buy a set-top box to receive and decrypt the signal.
 The STB is required to watch only pay channels.